MikeManzi/MikeManzi/README.md

 <!-- Talking about you -->
 **About Me:**

-- I’m looking to collaborate on anything!
+- 👯 I’m looking to collaborate on anything!
-- Ask me about anything, I am happy to help.
+- 💬 Ask me about Java, TypeScript, and CSS.
-- How to reach me: __manzimike37@gmail.com__
+- 📫 How to reach me: __manzimike37@gmail.com__

 ---